 Long term care is not the type of care received in the hospital or doctor's office or the type of medical care you need to get well from a sickness or an injury.
 In addition, it is also not short-term rehabilitation from an accident or recuperation from surgery.

 FLTCIP 3.0 Plan Features : The FLTCIP offers four prepackaged plans, based on the most popular plan options, or plans can be customized to suit your individual needs.
 The following features need to be considered when choosing a plan under FLTCIP.
 Each of these features will affect the coverage and premium:

 Daily Benefit Amount (DBA) : The maximum amount the insurance will pay in any single day.
 FLTCIP offers daily benefit amounts from $100 to $450 in $50 increments.

 Benefit Period : The length of time the insurance will last if care is received every day at a cost equal to or more than your DBA.
-The benefit periods offered under FLTCIP are 2 years, 3 years, 5 years, and Unlimited.
+The benefit periods offered under FLTCIP are 2 years, 3 years or 5 years.